 Act of Union 1707

-In the same year the castle turned from state prison to military base with new barracks and storage facilities constructed.
+In the same year, the castle turned from a state prison to a military base with new barracks and storage facilities constructed.

 During the 18th and 19th centuries, the castle was used to hold prisoners from Britain’s wars with America, France and Spain.